-Leigh Hall is an Associate Marriage and Family Therapist and an integral member of the Village Counseling and Wellness Clinical Team.
+Leigh Hall is a Licensed Marriage and Family Therapist and an integral member of the Village Counseling and Wellness Clinical Team.
 She specializes in treating anxiety, depression, and OCD for both adults and teens, has extensive training in CBT from the Academy of Cognitive Therapy, and is certified in Seeking Safety and Trauma-Focused CBT.

 Leigh is trained in evidence-based practices such as DBT, CBT, and ACT, and always strives to use these methods to tailor treatment to each client’s needs.
 She describes herself as a temporary co-traveler on her clients’ journeys, and believes her role is to sometimes lead and sometimes follow her clients while always ensuring they are working toward goals with ease, efficiency, and enjoyment.